7th November 2009 search this site | sitemap | advertise

 In this section we will take you through the whole process from preparation through to the final coat.

-Painting the ceiling should always be the first task if you are decorating a whole room, doing the ceiling first makes the subsequent tasks easier.
+Painting the ceiling should normally be the first task if you are decorating a whole room, doing the ceiling first can make the subsequent tasks easier.

 As with other home improvement projects, taking your time and preparing thoroughly can make the difference between a good job and an excellent job.